Kayli/logspub/philosophy-of-math.md

     develop it in such a way that, at the same time, the interconnections between the individual propositions and facts become clear" [^1][^2]

 - reverse mathematics
   - program in mathematical logic that seeks to determine which axioms are required to prove theorems of mathematics
   - can briefly be described as "going backwards from the theorems to the axioms",
     - in contrast to the ordinary mathematical practice of deriving theorems from axioms
   - can be conceptualized as sculpting out necessary conditions from sufficient ones

+- formalization of mathematics
+  - peano axioms (dedekind–peano axioms, peano postulates)
+    - are 9 axioms for the natural numbers presented by the 19th century Italian mathematician Giuseppe Peano
+    - formulated in a language of set theory
+    - helped answering questions of whether number theory is consistent and complete

 ## references